tongsquared/portfolio/FinalProject_Part2.md

 **f.
 Pet story**<br />
 In this section, I will elaborate on one of the reasons people abandon their pets to shelters by introducing the frenchs abandoning their pets during theit vacations.
 **g.
 Shelters Animals during the pandemic time** <br />
 How would the pandemic impact shelter animals and the adoption rates?
-I would present some recent data regarding the impact and predictions about what might happen post-covid. <br />
+I would present some recent data regarding the impact and predictions about what might happen post-covid.
+However not a lot of the data have been released publically and I will still be looking for related data before the final version<br />

 **User Research**<br />